10.4 Fees, Passing Standards, Score Reports, and Retakes

 Key Takeaways

-- Retake waiting periods, limits, fees, and application steps vary by jurisdiction.
+- Retake waiting periods, attempt limits, fees, and which component must be repeated vary by jurisdiction.

 Avoid National Myths

-Fees, passing standards, score reports, and retake rules are some of the easiest areas to get wrong because unofficial study materials often simplify them.
-Do not memorize a single nationwide esthetics exam fee.
-Do not give a single nationwide passing-score number.
-Do not claim a national pass-rate range from the NIC CIB.
-Do not assume that every failed attempt has the same waiting period or retake fee.
-These items are controlled by the jurisdiction and testing vendor unless a specific official bulletin says otherwise for that candidate group.
+Fees, passing standards, score reports, and retake rules are the easiest items to get wrong because unofficial study materials oversimplify them.
+Do not memorize one nationwide esthetics exam fee.
+Do not state one nationwide passing-score number as universal.
+Do not claim a national pass-rate figure from the NIC CIB — the CIB does not publish one.
+Do not assume every failed attempt carries the same waiting period or retake fee.
+Each of these is controlled by the jurisdiction and its testing vendor unless an official bulletin states otherwise for that candidate group.

-The current NIC theory CIB does give important exam facts: 110 total items, 100 weighted items, 90 minutes, Scientific Concepts at 55 percent, and Skin Care and Services at 45 percent.
-It does not turn local fee schedules or result rules into one national policy.
-The candidate’s job is to combine national content preparation with local logistics verification.
+The NIC theory CIB does give firm, testable facts: 110 total items, 100 scored items, 90 minutes, Scientific Concepts 55%, and Skin Care and Services 45%.
+It does not convert local fee schedules or result rules into one national policy.
+The candidate's job is to combine national content prep with local logistics verification.

 Fees